swiftlang/swift/docs/DifferentiableProgramming.md

     /// A closure that produces a zero tangent vector and does not capture `self`.
     ///
-    /// A zero tangent vector of `self` is equal to `TangentVector.zero`
+    /// In some cases, the zero tangent vector of `self` is equal to
-    /// sometimes.
-In some cases, the zero tangent vector dependes on
+    /// `TangentVector.zero`.
+In other cases, the zero tangent vector depends on
-    /// information on `self`, such as shape.
-For differentiable programming, it
+    /// information in `self`, such as shape for an n-dimensional array type.
-    /// is more memory-efficient to define a custom
+    /// For differentiable programming, it is more memory-efficient to define a
-    /// `zeroTangentVectorInitializer` to return a closure that captures and
+    /// custom `zeroTangentVectorInitializer` property which returns a closure
-    /// uses such information to create a zero tangent vector.
+    /// that captures and uses only the necessary information to create a zero
+    /// tangent vector.
 For example:
     ///
     /// ```swift
     /// struct Vector {
     ///     var scalars: [Float]
     ///     var count: Int { scalars.count }
     ///     init(repeating repeatedElement: Float, count: Int) { ... }
     /// }
-    ///
-    /// ...
     ///
     /// extension Vector: Differentiable {
     ///     typealias TangentVector = Vector